ME1312/Forge-Installer-Installer/README.md

 ```
 java -jar forge-installer-installer.jar forge-<numbers>-installer.jar
 ```
 The first step is to run Minecraft Forge Installer Installer.
-It takes the file location of the actual installer as its only argument.
+It takes the path to the real installer as its only argument.

 The Installer Installer does a few things, but the most important one is that it determines what the actual URLs of these resources are by simply following the redirects and printing them to the screen.